nuagenetworks/nuage-metroae/Documentation/OPENSTACK.md

 ### VRS and OpenStack Compute nodes integration

-Inegrating VRS with OpenStack Compute nodes requires user to provide information (ip addresses) of compute nodes.
+Integrating VRS with OpenStack Compute nodes requires user to provide information (ip addresses) of compute nodes.
 VRS will be deployed onto these nodes, by replacing OVS packages.
 A sample yml file can be found in [examples](../examples/build_vars.yml.VRSOnly).
 Following are the steps to be followed in the same order for successful integration

 1. Edit build_vars.yml according to [examples](../examples/build_vars.yml.VRSOnly)
 2. Run ./metro-ansible nuage_unzip.yml -vvv